ewhites/gre-prep/README.md

 QR Block 1: I finished reviewing the practice test.
 It seems I need to review equilateral triangle / iscoscoles triangle definitions as well as prepare better for data interpretation.
 I also need to refresh myself on probaility distributions / "n choose r" problems.
 I finished two videos of the quant series and chapters 1 and 2 in the QR book.
 I'll take a 35 minute break now since I ended 5 minutes earlier than I was expecting.

+QR Block 2: I ended up finishing chapters 3 and 4 as well (Algebra, Arithmetic).
+I figure it may be best to finish 5 and 6 before continuing on to the practice mixed sets, so that is what I will finish up doing today, as well as finishing some more GRE Ninja videos.
+Geometry and probability is where I need to study the most, everything else seems to be silly mindless mistakes I make :(.
+I ended up finishing this section about 10 minutes early.

+VR Block 1: From my learning, there are three types of questions on the GR Verbal section.
+There are 13 (48%) reading comprehension (RC) questions, 7 (26%) text completion (TC) questions, and 7 (26%) sentence equivalence (SE) problems.
+Here is the general strategy of these problems:

+TC: Analyze the sentence first.
+Think about the definition of every word and relate it back to the meaning of the sentence.
+Do two passes for each question and think about the definition for every question / word you do not know.
+Proceed by looking for words that definitely aren't right.

+SE: You must select two answers.
+Understand the sentence and look for clues in the sentence.
+Understand that pairings must exist and they must agree with the sentence itself.
+Proceed by looking for words that aren't right.
+Once again, do two full passes for every answer to make sure you aren't disregarding good answers.

+RC: There are two types of questions in the RC section: long and short.
+There are 6 (22%) long reading passage questions for 3 passages and 7 (26%) short reading passage questions.

+QR Block 3: Finished up Chapters 5 and 6 in the practice booklet.

+VR Block 2:
 ---